sndvsk/sndvsk/README.md

 Hello!

-I am Computer Science student at University of Tartu.
+I am Computer Science graduate from University of Tartu.